shanonplace/Super-Simple-Contentful-Studio/README.md

-# 🎨 Stu-Stu-Studio
+# 🎨 Super-Simple-Contentful-Studio

-Stu-Stu-Studio is a simple Next.js server-side application that serves as a reference implementation for integrating the Contentful Studio product.
+Super-Simple-Contentful-Studio is a simple Next.js server-side application that serves as a reference implementation for integrating the Contentful Studio product.
 This project provides the most basic starting point, allowing you to build out custom components, design system tokens, and more as you go.

 > **⚠️ Disclaimer:** This project is not created by or supported by Contentful.
 It is a community-driven reference implementation that anyone can use.